2021–22 AFC Wimbledon season

-The 2021–22 season is AFC Wimbledon's 20th year in their history and sixth consecutive season back in League One.
-Along with the league, the club will also compete in the FA Cup, the EFL Cup and the 2021–22 EFL Trophy.
+The 2021–22 season was AFC Wimbledon's 20th year in their history and sixth consecutive season back in League One.
+Along with the league, the club also competed in the FA Cup, the EFL Cup and the 2021–22 EFL Trophy.
 The season covers the period from 1 July 2021 to 30 June 2022.

 Pre-season friendlies

 AFC Wimbledon confirmed friendly matches against Brentford, Kingstonian, Metropolitan Police, Hampton & Richmond Borough, Dartford and Woking as part of their pre-season preparations.